-Martin is the Lecturer in Veterinary Ethics and Law at the RVC and his PhD in the concept of justice within the veterinary profession is nearing completion.
+Martin is the Lecturer in Veterinary Ethics and Law at the RVC and his PhD in the concept of public interest within the veterinary profession is nearing completion.
 He is also interested in the ways in which vets and veterinary nurses behave in practice including elements of the ethics of EBVM and informed consent.
 He teaches veterinary students, nurses and post-graduates in veterinary ethics.

 Martin qualified as a veterinary surgeon from the RVC in 2006.
 He had previously intercalated in Philosophy and Ethics at King's College London in 2003.
 He also has a Masters in Medical Ethics and Law from King's College London.

 Following an internship at Dick White Referrals and time working as a locum in a variety in small animal practices, Martin returned to the RVC to develop teaching materials for the undergraduate students, to develop alumni relations and to assist in the development of the RVC’s clinical records system (CRIS).
 Martin also undertook a significant research project on the welfare of companion dogs.

 In 2009, Martin developed a new curriculum to teach ethics to the veterinary undergraduates, increasing their previous instruction by 27 hours.
 Whilst leading ethics teaching on this programme Martin has continued to develop the course for delivery to nurses and MVetMed students.
 Martin's PhD on the concept of justice within the veterinary profession is nearing completion.
 His long term plan is to develop a strong academic discipline in veterinary ethics.
 He is also promotes his work through the VetEthics twitter account @VetEthics and his own @mwhiting81 .